-During 2002 Negotiations the company and the union discussed training needs of the employee family assistance/substance abuse representatives.
-Discussions centred on the certification-training program at McMaster University.
+During 2023 Negotiations the company and the union discussed training needs of the employee family assistance/substance abuse representatives.
+Discussions centred on distance learning certification-training programs such as the those offered by McMaster University.

-The parties agreed that following negotiations the company and union would investigate the feasibility of registering the Bramalea representative in the course and of providing the gambling module to the representatives from Oakville, St Thomas and Windsor.
+The parties agreed that following negotiations the company and union would investigate the feasibility of registering EFAP representatives in courses appropriate to their responsibilities.